Don’t walk in front of me… I may not follow

 My friend Dave and I arrived at March Air Force Base in Southern California at about the same time, both having just returned from a one year-tour of duty in Vietnam.
 It was 1971, and the times they were a-crazy.
 Dave and I struck up a quick friendship; he called me Eyetie Joe, I called him Portuguese Dave.

 If nothing held us at The Gasser, we usually moved on to The Equestrian, a swanky bar attached to an upscale restaurant.
 The Equestrian was a one hundred eighty degree turn from the Gasser; it featured a restrained older crowd seriously into their cocktails.
-Lounge music, just one or two steps above elevator music kept the patrons in check.
+Lounge music, a step or two above elevator music kept the patrons in check.
 We were always looking for action, and having met an older woman there one night, Dave insisted it remain in our itinerary.

 Our last stop most evenings was a nightclub called The Dunes.
-The Dunes featured rock and roll knock off bands, and they were usually damn good.
+The Dunes featured rock and roll knock off bands, and they were always very good.
 The Dunes was populated by a mixed crowd; wealthy college students fueled with cash from mom and dad, locals out for a special occasion, a few stray airmen from the base, and a dedicated older crowd with deep pockets.

 Our favorite bartender at The Dunes, on those nights we visited, was also named Dave.
 He was an excellent bartender, who made sure the expensive drinks he poured were strong enough to make them worthwhile.